“And that is how change happens. One gesture. One person. One moment at a time.”~ Libba Bray

 I can’t believe what happened.

 I can understand why people react with these questions and concerns.
 However, history tells us that evil has been around a long time.
-The difference is that we have a play-by-play of this evil in our living rooms.
+The difference is that we have a play--play of this evil in our living rooms.
 No more waiting to read about them in history books.
 No more waiting for someone from afar to share them with you.

 The stories tug at your heart as you go about your day.
 It’s in the air as you enjoy the warmth of family and friends.
-And if you’re not careful the stories can pull you into an abyss of deep despair.
+And if you’re not careful the stories can pull you into an ass of deep despair.
 You want to do something to promote peace but you don’t know where to start.
 And the dark cloud of helplessness and overwhelm envelop you.

 Mother Teresa – “I alone cannot change the world, but I can cast a stone across the waters to create many ripples.”